shashi0x/learningGit/readme.md

-# Hello this is Git by A
+# This is me learning Git
 ### new change